Price of a game: $500.00 excluding VAT, transport included

 - be better prepare for the certification

-- A board to assemble with 5 puzzle type pieces
+- A 4 part board to assemble with 5 puzzle type pieces

 - MCT's (multiple choice test)

-- practices (good practices or bad practices) and
+- PRACTICE (good practices or bad practices) and

-- A game leader's booklet (rules of the game, introduction to the standard, questions, answers and comments of the 200 cards, conclusions)
+- A game leader's booklet (rules of the game, questions, answers and comments of the 200 cards)

 - 5 certificates of participation